rajakrohan/linux-programming-/Copy_using _pipes/Readme.txt

-Takes two filenames, file1 and file2, as arguments from the command line (use command line arguments, do not scanf).. o Parent opens file1 for read and file2 for write (use open call) If file2 is not present it should be created; if it is present it will be overwritten.
+Takes two filenames, file1 and file2, as arguments from the command line Parent opens file1 for read and file2 for write (use open call) If file2 is not present it will be created; if it is present it will be overwritten.
 If there is any error, exit with a message (use perror). o If no error, parent creates two pipes, pipe1 and pipe2. o Parent creates a child process.